intel/terraform-intel-azure-linux-vm/examples/azure-gen-ai-xeon-opea-chatqna-tdx/README.md

 - OPEA ChatQnA: `http://yourpublicip:5174`

-- Note: This module is created using the m7i.16xlarge instance size, you can change your instance type by modifying the **instance_type = "m7i.16xlarge"** in the main.tf under the **ec2-vm module** section of the code.
+- Note: This module is created using the Standard_DC8es_v5 instance size, you can change your instance type by modifying the **virtual_machine_size = "Standard_DC8es_v5"** in the main.tf under the **azurerm_linux_virtual_machine** section of the code.
 If you just change to an 8xlarge and then run **terraform apply** the module will destroy the old instance and rebuild with a larger instance size.

 ## Deleting the Demo